How DI editors are spending their COVID-19 social-distancing time — and why we’re doing this

 Working to slow the spread of COVID-19 has prompted the closure of U.S. higher-education institutions, K-12 schools, bars, restaurants, stores, and other entertainment businesses.

-The University of Iowa has suspended in-person instruction and moved classes online after spring break through at least April 3, and other universities across the country have already moved the remainder of their entire semesters online and largely shut down their campuses.
+The University of Iowa has suspended in-person instruction and moved classes online for the remainder of the spring semester and shut down most of campus, as other universities across the country have also moved the remainder of their entire semesters online.

 So, as we work to “flatten the curve,” we’re left to figure out: How do we spend all this time not doing all the things we’d normally do?